kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 31: July 10, 2020

+**Today's Progress**: I started section 6.
+I watched the second lecutre on Higher-Order Functions and did the 0-2 exercises.

+**Thoughts**: Friday is the day when I prefer to code earlier so I can be done with everything by 8pm.
+I will not congratulate myself on coding in the morning today haha.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/45ffe06352275787f3423d868209c9bb6347263e)

+---

 ### Day 30: July 9, 2020

 **Today's Progress**: I started section 6.
 I watched the first lecutre on Higher-Order Functions and started the homework exercises.